Skip to Content

 Fake plants

-We have live plants, which require a bit of babysitting.
+Live plants require a bit of babysitting.
 You have to water them and clean up fallen leaves and every so often give them plant food.

 The best way to clean fake plants

 Just dust your fake plants.
 They probably aren’t greasy or gross.
 They’re just dusty.
-So when you think about it, just wipe them down with a duster.

 Sometimes, we like to ignore the things we can’t see.
 Like the tops of things.
 If the dust isn’t eye level, it’s so easy to pretend it doesn’t exist.
 And then it’s easy to ignore it.